akporzondek/adoption_hub/README.md

 The **Adoption Hub** is an easy to import and modify MS Teams app that leverages Teams as a Platform to ramp up end users on various technology platforms quickly, enabling organizations to realize the breadth and power of their technology.

-Per our most recently published LinkedIn article, we have now enhanced the app to include support for a conversational bot, thus the renaming to **Adoption Hub**.
+Per our most recently published LinkedIn article, we have now enhanced the app to include instructions on how to add a conversational bot, thus the renaming to **Adoption Hub**.
 We encourage everyone to take advantage of the full solution and follow the instructions in the [Adoption Hub deployment guide](https://github.com/akporzondek/adoption_app/wiki/Deployment-Guide_Adoption-Hub).

 Our first version, the Adoption App (which includes support for GCC tenants), is still available for you to deploy and detailed instructions can be found in the Adoption App deployment guide.